Note the left and right facing stems.

 Phone Number and advertising slogans.
 This defines what to me is a "traditional" encased coin.
 On these pages, I explore what I consider to be encased coins.
 They include coins encased in an acrylic resin, injection molded plastic, paper encasements, and other non-traditional encasements

 Encased coins are classified as a token.
 Tokens include, but are not limited to love tokens, encased tokens, elongated cents, and trade or advertising tokens.
 Encased coins are recognized by TAMS (Token and Medal Society) as trade tokens as they have the implied value of one cent.

 The Penny Man by Bryan G. Ryker.
 It tells the story of Frederick Earl Fankhauser who sold encased cents to businesses.
 He added his name to many of his pieces allowing us to attribute these pieces to him.
 He lived in Fort Wayne, IN and many of his pieces are from Fort Wayne and the surrounding area.

-There are other pamphlets/catalogs listing pieces from various states and an extensive Maverick index.
-What is a "Maverick"?
+Maverick?
 Encased coins as advertising pieces usually have a business name on them.
 Frequently this included an address with the city and state, but not always.
-Pieces which can not be readily attributed to a particular city and state are called
+Pieces that can not be readily attributed to a particular city and state are called

 This piece is easy to attribute as the business name and address including city and state are clearly listed.

 This piece however has no indication of location.